 A healthy for you Winter Fruit and Greens Salad Recipe!

 I love a crisp, flavorful salad!
 Our Winter Fruit and Greens Salad is topped with creamy chevre goats cheese and sunflower seeds.
-I’m not too hip on salad dressings as I much prefer a good quality olive oil so I like to keep it simple.
+I’m not too hip on salad dressings as I usually prefer a good quality olive oil.
+I guess you could say that I like to keep it simple. :).
 Sometimes, I’ll add a sweet balsamic vinegar for a bit of a flavor-pop.
-Oh, and don’t forget to grab a fresh baguette to enjoy with your meal!
+And don’t forget to grab a fresh baguette to enjoy with your meal!

 Ingredients in our Winter Fruit and Greens Salad Recipe:

 - Salad greens- contain Vitamin A, Vitamin C, beta-carotene, calcium, folate, fiber, and phytonutrients.
 Leafy vegetables are a good choice for a healthful diet because they do not contain cholesterol and are naturally low in calories and sodium.

 - Citrus- are a source of potassium, and getting enough dietary potassium decreases dental inflammation, reduces hypertension, and prevents tooth loss.
 Protect your liver with clementines: Clementines contain choline, a B vitamin that aids in healthy liver function.